CPAB’s Board of Directors has overall responsibility for supervising the management of CPAB's activities and affairs.

-Although CPAB’s By-Laws specify that directors are reappointed annually by the Council of Governors, CPAB has a policy that individual directors are appointed for a term of up to three years, and are eligible for reappointment, provided their total tenure does not exceed nine years (unless CPAB has recommended the extension of the appointment, limited to one, one-year term.
+Although CPAB’s By-Laws specify that directors are reappointed annually by the Council of Governors, CPAB has a policy that individual directors are appointed up to a maximum of nine years, subject to annual reappointment by the Council of Governors, unless CPAB has recommended the extension of the appointment, limited to one, one-year term.

-Ian Bourne is the Chair of Ballard Power Systems Inc. He is a Director of the Canada Pension Plan Investment Board, Canadian Oil Sands Limited and Wajax Corporation.
-He also has served on the boards of a number of not-for-profit organizations.
+Ian Bourne was the Chair of Ballard Power Systems Inc. He was a Director of the Canada Pension Plan Investment Board and Hydro One Ltd. He has served on the boards of Canadian Oil Sands, Wajax Corporation and a number of not-for-profit organizations.
 Bourne acted as Chair of SNC-Lavalin Group from 2013 to 2015 and interim CEO of SNC-Lavalin during 2012.
 He is a former Executive Vice President and Chief Financial Officer of TransAlta Corporation.
 Prior to this, he held a number of senior management positions with General Electric and Canada Post Corporation.
 Bourne was recognized as a Fellow of the Institute of Corporate Directors in 2011.
 Bourne is a member of CPAB’s Human Resources and Governance Committee and lives in Calgary, Alberta.

 Guy Fréchette is a former Vice Chair and member of the Executive Committee at Ernst & Young LLP and was Managing Partner for the Province of Québec until 2008.
-He sits on several boards, including the Montréal Symphony Orchestra Endowment Fund Board., where he chairs the Audit Committee.
+He sits on several boards, including the Montréal Symphony Orchestra Endowment Fund Board, where he chairs the Audit Committee.
 Fréchette was a board member of HEC-Montreal from 1999 to 2015 and he chaired the Audit Committee for that period.
 In 2012 he was appointed Chair of the Board of HEC-Montreal Foundation.
-He serves on the Boards of CEPSUM of Montréal University and for Fonds Ville-Marie.
-He is President of the Foundation for Mental Illness (Québec) Inc. and is a past President and Chair of the Board for the Montréal Board of Trade.
-Fréchette also sits on the Board of Otera Capital, a subsidiary of the Caisse de Depot du Québec, where he chairs the Human Resources Committee and sits on the Audit Committee.
+He serves on the Boards of CEPSUM of Montréal University.
+He is past President of the Foundation for Mental Illness (Québec) Inc. and is a past President and Chair of the Board for the Montréal Board of Trade.
 Fréchette is a member of CPAB’s Risk and Audit Committee and lives in Montréal, Québec.